According to new research

 The research also showed that being seen to take feedback on board was the biggest opportunity identified (42 per cent) for the financial service sector to improve the customer experience.

 Worryingly though, a quarter (25 per cent) of consumers believe that feedback based on a bad customer experience is infrequently, or never acted upon.
-Other factors consumers believed would improve the customer experience included tailoring of offers (38 per cent), personalised communication (37 per cent)and making services available through more channels (27 per cent).
+Other factors consumers believed would improve the customer experience included tailoring of offers (38 per cent), personalised communication (37 per cent)and making services available through more channels such as live chat customer support (27 per cent).

 Mark Grainger, VP Sales Europe, Engage Hub said: “Consumers today expect 24/7, cross-channel access to financial services, and it’s clear that better services being offered elsewhere are starting to turn a few heads.